dannymichel/ghs/README.md

 - Clone repositories with specified SSH and GPG keys
 - Switch GitHub accounts using saved configurations
 - Set default GPG and SSH keys
+- Delete saved configurations
 - Dry-run mode for simulating commands without making changes

 ## Installation

+### From the Repository

 1. Clone the repository: